ibm-cloud-docs/app-configuration/ac-iam-policies-collections.md

 When this {{site.data.keyword.appconfig_short}} instance is accessed by shared user, only those **Feature flags** & **Properties** which belong to Collection that is given Manager access are **editable** irrespective of the current Environment.
 In other words, these Feature flags & Properties are editable under any environment.
 Rest of the Feature flags & Properties which belong to different Collections are **non-editable**. ![Create a new policy](images/tut-iam-col-6.png){: caption="Figure 6: Only those Feature flags which are part of collection devops are allowed to edit under environment dev."} ![Create a new policy](images/tut-iam-col-7.png){: caption="Figure 7: Only those Feature flags which are part of collection devops are allowed to edit under environment production too."}

-When shared user tries to perform any action such as toggle or update on feature flags that belong to different collection using API/CLI/Terrform, the action is denied with **401** status code as shown below.
+When shared user tries to perform any action such as toggle or update on feature flags that belong to different collection using API/CLI/Terrform, the action is denied with **401** status code as the following shows.
 {: note}

 ```javascript